The Ultimate French Cheese and Wine Pairing Guide

 Haute-Saône (70) - Cancoillotte Cheese & Crémant du Jura (Jura)

 Haute-Saône is home to Cancoillotte, a runny, spoonable cheese with a mild flavour.
 It’s often flavoured with garlic, shallots, or mushrooms.
-Pair it with Crémant du Jura, a sparkling white wine from the Jura region, to create an elegant and refreshing combination.
-Haute-Saône is all about rolling hills, the beautiful Saône River, and the charming town of Vesoul, known for its Motte castrale, a historic fortified site.
+Pair it with Crémant du Jura, a sparkling white wine from the Jura region, for an elegant, refreshing pairing.

 Saône-et-Loire (71) - Charolais Cheese & Pouilly-Fuissé (Burgundy)